 The College holds its own Societies Fair, usually on the first Sunday of Freshers' Week, where all clubs/societies and groups will be represented and keen to tell you what they do.
 This is the best way to join.
 If you miss the Fair, just contact the Society Rep. The University has a very long list of clubs and societies and have their own Societies Fair at the start of the Michaelmas Term.

 Fitzwilliam College Medical and Veterinary Society

-FCMVS aims to support members academically whilst also ensuring there’s plenty of social stuff going on!
-From an academic perspective we provide access to a wide array of resources, ranging from loan copies of core course textbooks for all first and second years and access to the Evelyn Suite (containing books, anatomical models, bones, computers etc.), to arranging talks by speakers from a wide range of medical and veterinary backgrounds.
-From a social perspective we organize termly curry nights, an annual BBQ and, of course, the annual dinner, to which all current students and alumni are invited.
+FCMVS aims to support members academically whilst also ensuring there are plenty of social events going on!
+From an academic perspective we provide access to a wide array of resources, including loan copies of core course textbooks for all first and second years, access to the Evelyn Suite (containing books, anatomical models, bones, computers, etc.), as well as arranging talks each term by speakers from a wide variety of medical, veterinary, and scientific backgrounds.
+Just a small sample of the social events we organize include termly curry nights, pizza parties, exam term breakfasts, an annual May Week Garden Party, and an annual dinner, to which all current students and alumni are invited!